-Contact: mobile: 914-806-3570 email: firstname.lastname@example.org Instagram: http://instagram.com/occhicone98 About: Based in New York and Kyiv, Ukraine.
-I graduated from the documentary and PJ program at the International Center of Photography...
+Contact: mobile: 914-806-3570 email: email@example.com Instagram: http://instagram.com/occhicone98 About: Based in Kyiv, Ukraine.
+I graduated from the documentary and PJ program at the International Center of Photography and...

 Focus:Photographer, Photojournalist, Journalist, Health, Environment, History, Documentary, News, Domestic, Foreign, Portraiture, Humanitarian, Human Rights, Artist

 Skills:Digital Printing, Photo Assisting, Color Correction, Film Scanning, Photo Editing, Black & White Printing, Color Printing, Print Making, Curating, Copywriting, Exhibition Design, Photojournalism, Film Photography